One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: Coupling constants of the LRTH model

-In the appendix we give a summary of the relevant coupling constants for our calculation.
+We summarize the relevant coupling constants relevant to our calculation.
 The gauge-fermion interaction is given by

 where $P_{L,R}=\frac{1}{2}(1\mp\gamma_5)$ are the projection operators.
-We tabulate the gauge coupling constants of the fermions in Table \ref{ta1}.
+We make a list of the gauge coupling constants of the fermions in Table~\ref{table1}.

-The gauge-scalar interaction is also relevant to our calculation.
+The other gauge-scalar interactions are also taken into account.
 We choose the unitary gauge where all gauge-scalar mixing terms vanish.
-The various gauge coupling constants of the scalar fields are given in Table \ref{ta2}, \ref{ta3}, and \ref{ta4}.
+The various gauge coupling constants of the scalar fields are given in Table~\ref{table2},~\ref{table3}, and~\ref{table4}.